nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Cut list

 We're going to be using a little less wood here than my last IKEA project.
-The
+The vertical pieces will be 24-inches like before, but the horizontal pieces will be 27.5-inches.

 ### Cutting